Katy Perry: Alcohol Abuse and How Therapy Changed Her Life

 Alcohol and Authenticity

-In the live therapy session, Perry shares about how she used Alcohol to numb herself, especially when going through hard times.
+In the live therapy session, Perry shares about how she used Alcohol to numb herself.
+She did this, especially when going through hard times.
 Moreover, there was a point in her life that she felt the need to drink Alcohol, whenever she had places to go.

 ‘I would have to have a couple of drinks to go somewhere.’

-Perry goes into detail about knowing her limits and that sometimes she needs to take a break, expressing the importance of this, specifically, when she is in an unstable place both emotionally and mentally.
+Perry goes into detail about knowing her limits and that sometimes she needs to take a break.
+She expresses the importance of this, specifically, when she is in an unstable place both emotionally and mentally.

 ‘I’ve been in dark places before, it’s not just been one time that I’ve felt really low…’